morey-tech/packer-maas/ubuntu/README.md

 ### Building the image

-The build the image you give the template a script which has all the
+To build the image you give the template a script which has all the
 customizations:

 ```shell